 Despite the growing pressures to increase diversity during the hiring process, reducing human bias in hiring practices is easier said than done.
 A study done by Yale University ultimately proved that unconscious bias indeed affects us more than we know - their study results showed that both male and female scientists who had taken a training course on how to hire objectively, still failed to hire objectively.
 The results found that they ultimately found men more skilled and were willing to offer about $4000 more per year in salary over women.
 These biases are formed throughout life and held at a subconscious level, as we absorb millions of bits of information that our different brains all interpret in different ways.
 So, whether we like it or not, some of these deep level biases are almost impossible to mitigate.

 AI in Reducing Hiring Bias

 However, we can rely on AI tools during parts of the hiring process to assist in reducing human's subjective interpretation of data.
-By allowing machine learning algorithms to learn only the variables that improve their predictive accuracy, recruiters can ultimately be assisted by the data provided by the artificial intelligence to assist their talent acquisition process.
-AI algorithms can also build a psychological profile which has the ability to assess emotions and behaviour from candidates - by analysing these expressions and sounds, the AI can estimate their cognitive behaviour and match them with companies that their beliefs might align with.
+By allowing machine learning algorithms to learn only the variables that improve their predictive accuracy, recruiters can ultimately be assisted by the data provided by artificial intelligence to assist their talent acquisition process.
+AI algorithms can also build a psychological profile that has the ability to assess emotions and behaviour from candidates - by analysing these expressions and sounds, the AI can estimate their cognitive behaviour and match them with companies that their beliefs might align with.
 Furthermore, as recruiters have hundreds, even thousands of resumes to sort through in the initial screening process, it is common that a resume never gets seen, and a candidate never has the opportunity for an interview during the recruitment process.
 Sometimes, the pipeline or number of resumes is simply too large for a human to give every candidate the time and consideration they might deserve.
-If an organisation implements artificial intelligence in their hiring tools,

 How to Avoid Machine Learning Bias